 The Mormon Experience in an Exiled Community

+This book received the Harvey B. and Susan Easton Black Outstanding Publication Award (gospel scholarship for LDS audiences, Church history and doctrine).
 In the nineteenth century, leprosy (known as Hansen’s disease today) spread through the Hawaiian Islands, causing the king of Hawai‘i to sanction an act that exiled all people afflicted with this disease to Kalaupapa, a peninsula on the island of Moloka‘i.
 Kalaupapa was separated from the rest of the world, with sheer cliffs on one side, the ocean on the other three, and limited contact with anyone, even loved ones.
-The author delves into the untold history of Kalaupapa and its inhabitants, recounting the patients’ experience on the peninsula and emphasizing the Mormon connection to it.
+The author delves into the history of Kalaupapa and its inhabitants, recounting the patients’ experience on the peninsula and emphasizing the Mormon connection to it.
 By so doing, he brings to light inspiring stories of love, courage, sacrifice, and community.